Samsung/tizen-docs/docs/application/dotnet/guides/maps/maps.md

     bool isRoutingWaypointsSupported = maps.IsSupported(ServiceRequestType.SearchRouteWithWaypoints);
     ```

-    To check for the availability of other services, follow the same approach using the keys from the [Tizen.Maps.ServiceRequestType](https://samsung.github.io/TizenFX/latest/api/Tizen.Maps.ServiceRequestType.html) enumerator.
+    To check for the availability of other services, follow the same approach using the keys from the [Tizen.Maps.ServiceRequestType](/application/dotnet/api/TizenFX/latest/api/Tizen.Maps.ServiceRequestType.html) enumerator.

 5. Optionally, check which data features are available for the desired services using the same `IsSupported()` method:

-    ```
+    ```csharp
     /// Check whether route path data is supported bool isRoutePathSupported = maps.IsSupported(ServiceData.RoutePath);